wandelbotsgmbh/nova-cli/README.md

 $ nova catalog info jupyter
 Jupyter is a free, open-source, ...

-$ nova catalog info jupyter
-Jupyter is a free, open-source, ...

 # install entry to your instance
 $ nova catalog install jupyter
 ```